 We thought it was going to rain and didn’t come prepared for hiking, so only walked to a couple of overlooks, but Tallulah Gorge is a must see if you’re in the North Georgia area.
 We’ve hiked a good bit of it in the past and it’s absolutely gorgeous, but also a very do-able hike for kids.
 I think the boy’s (including Michael) favorite part was watching the folks canoeing navigating the pretty rapid waves that were going on after the rains.
 Going to the Gorge was Beau’s number one birthday request this year.

-PS- If y’all wonder why Beau makes the occasional cameo and mention on the blog but W usually does not, W prefers not to be on the blog 🙂
+PS- If y’all wonder why Beau makes the occasional cameo and mention on the blog but W usually does not, W prefers a bit more privacy 🙂